 location: Nan Fung Tower, 2/F, Nan Fung Place,, 173 Des Voeux Rd Central, Central, Hongkong (multiple locations)

-On the 102nd floor of the Ritz Carlton hotel you can book an afternoon tea with a view over the Victoria harbour.
-Or go to the 118th floor to Ozone sky bar for a cocktails.
+On the 102nd floor of the Ritz Carlton hotel, you can book an afternoon tea with a view over the Victoria harbor.
+Or go to the 118th floor to the Ozone sky bar for cocktails.

 Or.. stay at the hotel.
 I had a little tour here and the (presidential) suite looked ridiculously amazing.

 note: No shorts, beach sandals, open toe shoes, sleeveless shirts for gentlemen at OZONE after 9pm.

 Hong Kong is a shopping walhalla!
 I love to shop at beauty shops like Etude house or even Sasa that you can find at every corner of the streets.
 Fashion-wise I like boutiques the best.
 Here are a few suggestions where you can shop: